 Invasions, wars and forced relocations did not destroy tribal identity.
 In fact, after the Assyria invasion, there were members of those tribes that migrated to Judah or were already there at the time of the invasion (2Kgs 15:29; 17:6, 21; 2Chr 30:1, 21, 25; 31:1; 32:17, 23; 34:9, 21; 35:17; 36:13).
 The continuing survival of the ten tribes, whether in Judah or in exile, may also be seen in the continuing use of the name "God of Israel" found in 2 Kings, 2 Chronicles, Ezra, Jeremiah, Ezekiel and Malachi and in the Besekh (Matt 15:31; Luke 1:68).

 During the intertestamental period learned Jews translated the Hebrew Scriptures into Greek.
-According to the Letter of Aristeas (ca. 200 BC) the project was initiated by King Ptolemy Philadelphus (285-247 BC) who requested the Jewish High Priest Eliezer to provide six representatives from each of the tribes.
+According to the Letter of Aristeas (ca. 200 BC) and Philo (On the Life of Moses II, 25-44) the project was initiated by King Ptolemy Philadelphus (285-247 BC).
+The Letter of Aristeas says that the King requested the Jewish High Priest Eliezer to provide six representatives from each of the tribes.
 The Talmud records that 72 elders did come together during the King's reign to translate the Torah (Megillah 9a).
 The request could not have been made or the sacred duty accomplished if the twelve tribes did not exist.

 In the apostolic era Jews knew their tribal connections.
 Yeshua came from the tribe of Judah (Heb 7:14), Barnabas from the tribe of Levi (Acts 4:36) and Paul from the tribe of Benjamin (Rom 11:1; Php 3:5), all of the original Kingdom of Judah.
 However, the woman of Samaria claimed Jacob as her ancestor (John 4:12) and she possibly descended from the tribe of Manasseh or the Levitical family of Kohath (John 4:20; cf. Josh 17:7-9; 21:20-21).
 Anna is identified as being from the tribe of Asher (Luke 2:36), and she obviously wasn't "lost."
 Moreover, Yeshua promised his apostles authority over the twelve tribes of Israel "when the Son of Man will sit on His glorious throne" (Matt 19:28; cf. Luke 22:30), which suggests that the twelve apostles were representatives from the twelve tribes and the twelve tribes would exist when Yeshua returns to establish his millennial reign.
 To assume that Yeshua used "twelve tribes" as a metaphor makes "twelve tribes of Israel" a tautology and makes him out of touch with reality.